Mozahler/Nosie/README.md

 Tilt your head to aim your nose at a tile and it will move!

+## New in Version 2.0!

+- New Puzzles!

+- Time Yourself (turn it on/off in settings)

+- Turn off hands-free play (until you get the hang of it!)

 **Solve a tile puzzle**

  Aim your nose at the tile you want to move and watch it slide into the empty space.